alexsokolek2/alexsokolek2/README.md

 My experience ranges from Windows API using C++, to systems design and networking.
 I spent time in a nuclear power stations as the Radiation Monitoring Specialist, supporting a network of microprocessor based monitors and the mini computers running them.
+I also spent time in a public utility supporting a network of hand-held computers.

 I'm also a retired Liturgical Musician, having been an organist and choir director.